 1884 Glasgow Directory

 1886 Birmingham Directory

-1886 Kelly's Directory of the Cabinet & Furnishing Trades is our earliest list of piano firms covering the whole of England, Scotland & Wales.
+1886 Kelly's Directory of the Cabinet & Furnishing Trades is our earliest list of piano firms covering England, Scotland & Wales.

 1886 Scientific American – inventions, patents, general history